marionbarker/loopdocs/docs/browser/prepare-fork.md

 ??? abstract "Feeling confident?
 Planning to build more than one app?
 Click to see more."
     If you are already feeling overwhelmed - skip this tip.

-    If you plan to build more that one app, you will making a fork of each repository associated with each app, and then you must add the 6 <code>Secrets</code> to each repository.
+    If you plan to build more than one app, you will be making a fork of each repository associated with each app, and then you must add the 6 <code>Secrets</code> to each repository.
 It is not hard but it can get tiresome.

     There is a way to enter the 6 <code>Secrets</code> only one time for all your repositories, but this requires setting up a free GitHub organization.
-This is also not hard, but it modifies some of displays you see on GitHub.
+This is also not hard, but it modifies some of the displays you see on GitHub.
 If you are interested, refer to [Use a GitHub Organization Account](other-apps.md#use-a-github-organization-account){: target="_blank" }

 ??? abstract "Section Summary (click to open/close)"
     These <code>Secrets</code> are the same for any repository for which you use `GitHub Browser Build`.